 Growing up in Arizona, Spanish was spoken all around me and students start learning the language at a young age.
 I studied Spanish all throughout college and spoke frequently with locals.
 In addition to tutoring Spanish, I love tutoring math as well.
 Math has always made sense to me, 1+1 has to equal 2, there is just no other way!

 As for me outside the tutoring world, I graduated from the University of Arizona with a BS in Physiology, and I am currently getting my Masters in Medical Physiology at Case Western Reserve University in Cleveland, OH.
 I am a huge basketball fan, so I was thrilled when LeBron decided to return to Cleveland about the same time that I moved here!
 In my spare time, I do my best to tour the city of Cleveland (there is so much to see!) and cook/bake.

-University of Arizona - BS, Physiology
+Undergraduate Degree: University of Arizona - Bachelor of Science, Physiology

-Case Western - MS, Medical Physiology
+Graduate Degree: Case Western Reserve University - Master of Science, Medical Physiology

 What is your teaching philosophy?

 Visuals!
 From my experience, I learned that most students are visual learners, so I advise many of them to make use of visual learning tools such as concept maps, Venn Diagrams, and charts!